 As a result of this increase in cases the Joint Committee on Vaccination and Immunisation (JCVI) has advised that a Men ACWY vaccine should be offered to 14 -18 year-olds to prevent the transmission of this strain.

 Teenagers are more likely to carry meningococcal bacteria in the back of their throats.
 Giving a vaccine to 14 – 18 year olds and new university students will directly protect this age group and also reduce the chance of the bacteria spreading to others.

-Men ACWY vaccine programme began August 2015
+A Men ACWY vaccine programme began in August 2015.

 - Haemophilus influenzae type b bacteria can cause meningitis and septicaemia